jackalope/jackalope-doctrine-dbal/README.md

 $ mysqladmin -u root -p  create database jackalope
 $ echo "grant all privileges on jackalope.* to 'jackalope'@'localhost' identified by '1234test'; flush privileges;" | mysql -u root -p
 ```

+Also note that with MySQL/MariaDB, you need to configure the encoding to be used (see "bootstrapping" below).

 ### PostgreSQL

 ```sh